wcjson/wcjson/wcjson-document.3.md

 *values*
 array points to
 *text*.
-Those strings are not zero terminated C strings so that the value of the *s\_len* member needs to be used when working with those strings.
+Those strings may contain escape sequences and are not zero terminated C strings so that the value of the
-The
-*s\_nitems*
-member is set to the number of items needed in the *strings* array to create zero terminated C strings with any JSON escaping rules unapplied.
+*s\_len*
+member needs to be used when working with those strings.

 The
 **wcjsondocstrings**()